ecatmur/stacktrace-from-exception/paper.md

 This poses two problems: firstly, the stacktrace is truncated by the rethrow, and secondly it is not available to `unhandled_exception`.
 We tentatively suggest that the rethrow should be defined as preserving the stacktrace (this can be achieved by only installing the exception handler at the point of initial await-resume), and that `unhandled_exception` should be passed an appropriate stacktrace object where that call is well-formed.

-## Allocation
+## Allocators

-Some syntaxes allow the user to supply an allocator; this is desirable for performance and/or latency.
-In this case it would be preferable to also allow the user to supply a `max_depth` (but not `skip`) parameter as supplied to `basic_stacktrace::current()`, so that the stacktrace can if desired be constructed into a fixed-size buffer with no allocation overhead during unwinding.
+Some syntaxes permit the user to supply an allocator; this is desirable for performance and/or latency.
+In this case it would be preferable to also allow the user to supply a `max_depth` (but not `skip`) parameter as supplied to `basic_stacktrace::current()`, so that the stacktrace can (if desired) be constructed into a fixed-size buffer with no allocation overhead during unwinding.

 On the other hand, allowing the user to supply an allocator opens the door to abuse (running arbitrary user code during unwinding).